cyjake/leoric/docs/querying.md

 SELECT * FROM posts WHERE deleted_at IS NOT NULL;
 ```

-Leoric implemented this behavior as scopes, which is a concept (among many others) stolen from Active Record.
+Jorma implemented this behavior as scopes, which is a concept (among many others) stolen from Active Record.
 Currently this conditional `.where({ deletedAt: null })` is the only default scope.

 ### unscoped